0xProject/EIPs/EIPS/eip-tbd.md

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 The endpoints design attempts to remain as simple, and use-case agnostic as possible.
 It simply returns the state diff using the already defined [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) contents.
-Instead of returning the diff of the storage root, it goes one level deeper and also diffs the associate storage tries.
+Instead of returning the diff of the storage root hash, it goes one level deeper and also diffs the associated storage tries.

 ### Related work